Georgia Public Broadcasting: WUGA-TV

 On December 23, 2010, the University of Georgia announced that it would enter into a programming partnership with GPB, which would provide all programming for the university-owned WNEG-TV (channel 32) in Toccoa, with most of the content coming from its GPB Knowledge subchannel.
 The station filed with the FCC to convert WNEG's station license to non-commercial status.
 The partnership between UGA and GPB was due to a reduction of advertising dollars, resulting from an economic downturn and the loss of WNEG's CBS affiliation (the station had been with CBS since August 1995, receiving affiliation as a by-product of the CBS programming moving in the adjacent Atlanta market from WAGA-TV [channel 5] to WGCL-TV [channel 46] in December 1994).
 At 5:30 am on May 1, 2011, the station began carrying GPB Knowledge programming; the following day, its call letters were changed to WUGA-TV.
 UGA sold WUGA-TV to Marquee Broadcasting in 2015; at 12:01 am on July 1, 2015, the new owners dropped all GPB Knowledge programming, changed the station's call letters to WGTA, and returned the station to commercial operation with programming from the MeTV, Heroes & Icons, Decades, and Movies! networks.

 Digital television

 WGTV, WXGA-TV, and WVAN-TV were the first GPB stations to begin operating their own digital television signals.
 The other six stations signed on their digital signals in July 2008.
-The ERP/HAAT figures listed within the table for those stations are based on those listed in the stations' individual Wikipedia articles, though some of the stations were operating at low power, and only upgraded to full-power when the digital transition occurred.
+The ERP/HAAT figures listed within the table for those stations are based on those listed in the stations' individual FCC queries, though some of the stations were operating at low power, and only upgraded to full-power when the digital transition occurred.